 In this post I'd like to share a text, email, & phone conversation I've had with a customer recently (I asked and he said it was OK to share it).
 Mike had a Remington 700 ML and had us convert it a year or so ago.
-He liked using it (with our conversion) so much he just bought another rifle (the rifle is a bit of a "basket case" needing serious repair and missing stuff).
+He liked using it (with our conversion) so much he just bought another rifle (his new rifle is a bit of a "basket case", needing serious repair and missing stuff).

 Here's how our conversation went (First from our Contact form, then edited and summarized from texts, emails, etc...
 I've taken the liberty to edit and summarize some of this):

 Question or Comment: I have an Remington ML700 stainless bolt body that is missing the handle, I bought this rifle this way.
 If I shipped the body, would you be able to weld a new handle on for me, and what would the cost be?

 Its probably best to start by sending me pictures of the bolt that you have.

 Typically we can do the work, but some folks really torque on stuff then expect us to work a miracle.
 Send me pics and we'll take it from there.
 You can text them to my cell or email them to me.

 Here is the bolt with the missing handle.
 This is the way I bought it.
 I think it is very usable, but I will leave that to you, the expert.
 By the way, I purchased one of you 209 conversions and had you perform the conversion.
 Man is it cool!
 I made a long range muzzle loader kill with it last year: a nice ram.